 On Australia Day 2003 Bob was appointed an Officer of the Order of Australia (AO) for service to the housing industry, to social welfare – particularly housing the homeless – and to the community.
 Later that same year he was awarded the Centenary of Federation medal for service to housing and charity.

 A qualified Science Technician with the SA Highways Department, Bob left the public service in 1975 to start a plumbing and housing business.
-Over the ensuing 40 years Bob grew the company into a successful national housing group until 2016 when an ill-fated acquisition brought about the demise of the company and he filed for bankruptcy.
+Over the ensuing 40 years Bob grew the company into a successful national housing group until 2016 when an ill-fated acquisition brought about the demise of the company and he was forced to file for bankruptcy.

-In 2008, Bob was elected Federal Chairman of the Family First Party and in 2013 was elected as a Senator representing the State of South Australia in the Federal Parliament.
+Following a 20-year membership of the Liberal Party – including as the candidate for the Federal seat of Makin in 2007 – Bob joined the Family First Party in 2008 and was elected Chairman in 2009.
+In 2013 he was elected as a Senator representing the State of South Australia in the Federal Parliament.

-In July 2016 he was re-elected as a Senator for South Australia but resigned shortly after following the collapse of his company.
-His 2016 election was subsequently overturned following a High Court ruling that arrangements over his electorate office had breached the constitution.
-[See High Court Ruling]
+In July 2016 he was re-elected but resigned shortly afterwards following the collapse of his housing company.
+His 2016 election was subsequently overturned following a High Court ruling that arrangements over his electorate office had breached the Constitution.
+[See High Court Ruling.]

 In October 2020, Bob launched the Australian Family Party.